ravilach/Kendrick-Labernetes/README.md

 # Kendrick-Labernetes

-A full-stack Spring Boot + React app for sharing Wiz Khalifa quotes, designed for cloud-native deployment and flexible database options.
+A full-stack Spring Boot + React app for sharing Kendrick Lamar quotes, designed for cloud-native deployment and flexible database options.

 ---